prettier/prettier/docs/api.md

 Providing [plugin](plugins.md) paths in `options.plugins` (`string[]`) helps extract `inferredParser` for files that are not supported by Prettier core.

+When setting `options.resolveConfig` (`boolean`, default `false`), Prettier will resolve the configuration for the given `filePath`.
+This is useful, for example, when the `inferredParser` might be overridden for a subset of files.

 Use `prettier.getFileInfo.sync(filePath [, options])` if you'd like to use sync version.

 ## `prettier.getSupportInfo([version])`